 …How are we doing so far?
 Can you guess the biggest stories of 2016?
 Our final 15 feature some beloved KU buildings–both new and old–a few famous Jayhawks and some fond farewells.
 Keep reading while we reveal the rest of the best…

-After officially closing in May, demolition on the Burge Union began early this morning.
-In order to make room for KU’s Central District project and better-serve students the Union will be rebuilt in hopes of adding offices for student-serving organizations, a reflection room for students of all faiths, ballroom and lounge space.
+After officially closing in March, demolition on the Burge Union began early this morning.
+In order to make room for KU’s Central District project and better-serve students, the Union will be rebuilt in hopes of adding offices for student-serving organizations, a reflection room for students of all faiths, ballroom and lounge space.